 With warm weather quickly approaching, my anniversary coming up at the beginning of June, and knowing that my kids will be out of school in about 3 months my mind has been wandering.
 I’m thinking about sunshine, sand, and waves.
 I thinking about visiting places that I’ve never been before.
 I’m thinking about disconnecting, getting away, and relaxing.

-My favorite way to vacation is definitely a cruise.
+My favorite way to travel is definitely a cruise vacation.
 There is so much to see, so much to do, and it’s just a one of a kind experience.
 Plus, leaving your phone on will cost an arm and a leg, so you have no choice but to disconnect.
 I have been on 6 cruises so far and I am looking forward to many more.
 Now I am no cruise expert… yet.
 I am working on getting there.
 Did I mention that I love cruising??

 Which Cruise Line Should I Take?

 There are many cruise lines.
 Some very well known, others not so much.
 I have tried both.
 I have cruised with Royal Caribbean, Bahamas Paradise Cruise Line, and Disney.
 I enjoyed them all.
 Of course, each line is a bit different, and within each line each ship is different.
 So far my favorite ship was the Disney Magic (totally because of the food!).
 I got a chance to check it out when the ship relaunched.
 This is a great option if you are cruising with children.
 There’s tons for kids to do while the parents relax or party.

 Will I Like the Food?